 CureDAO is an alliance of nonprofits, governments, business, and individuals working to discover how millions of factors like foods, drugs, and supplements affect human health.

-Question: How can we have a massive explosion in health data and digital health technology and have no improvement in lifespan or reduction in costs?
+Question: How can we have a massive explosion in health data and digital health technology and have no lifespan improvement or cost reduction?

 Answer: Gross inefficiency and data hoarding.

 Over 350,000 digital health developers are ultimately trying to improve human health and wasting billions of dollars 💸 and billions of hours ⏳ building the same features.
 We have a market incentive structure that punishes open-source cooperation, and data sharing and 💰 rewards closed, proprietary, and wasteful duplication of effort.

 Solution: An open platform for clinical research that incentivizes cooperation and data sharing.

 CureDAO utilizes a new meritocratic economic system of Collaborationism that will transcend the incentivization failures and inefficiencies of previous economic models such as Communism and Capitalism.
 The CureDAO incentive structure overcomes the traditional collaboration and data-sharing barriers by encoding contributions through non-fungible tokens (NFTs).
 Using smart contracts, the platform will compensate all contributors of work, data, and IP with ongoing royalties.

 Our hypothesis (and dream) is that this new system can accelerate the rate of clinical discovery 350,000 times 🚀️ and create a world where suffering is optional. 😃

 But we can't realize this dream without you!